 A Trust is Created when it Receives Funding — Deed and Declaration of Trust

 A trust is not created until the donor, as settlor, transfers property to the trust.
 Hence, if a donor promises to give a gift in the future, then no trust is created, but rather a gratuitous promise to give a gift in the future.
-There is no legal obligation for the donor to deliver the gift, so the donee has no property interest in the gift.
+The donor is not legally obliged to deliver the gift, so the donee has no property interest in the gift.

 A trust can be created either by a deed of trust or a declaration of trust.
 A deed of trust can be transferred to a 3rd party trustee, who then receives legal title to the property transferred by the settlor.
 The trust property (aka trust corpus, trust principal) is listed in the deed.
 If the settlor is also trustee, which is true for most living trusts, then a declaration of trust is all that is necessary to transfer personal untitled property to the trust if the declaration of trust refers to it.